yosuke-furukawa/stubcell/README.md

 Some Stub servers have some disappointing points.

 - cannot validate JSON.
-- does not use JSON5, so i cannot write comments in the JSON file.
+- does not use JSON5, so i cannot write comments in the JSON file and cannot write trailing comma.
 - launch https server by default (Stubby...)

 Features